smirarab/sepp/README.TIPP.md

 1. Download the reference dataset available at www.cs.utexas.edu/~phylo/software/sepp/tipp.zip
 2. Unzip it to a directory
-2. Set the environmental variables that will be used to create the configuration file.
+3. Set the environmental variables that will be used to create the configuration file.
 The environmental variable can be set using the following command (shell-dependent)
   `export VARIABLE_NAME=/path/to/file`  (bash shell) `setenv VARIABLE_NAME /path/to/file` (tcsh shell)
   2a.
-Set the environment variable REFERENCE to point to the location of the reference directory 2b.
+Set the environment variable REFERENCE to point to the location of the reference directory (i.e., the location of the tipp folder generated from unzipping the tipp.zip file)
+  2b.
 Set the environment variable BLAST to point to the location of blastn
-5. Configure: run `sudo python setup.py tipp`.
+4. Configure: run `sudo -E python setup.py tipp`.

 The last step creates a ~/.sepp/tipp.config config file.
 Since this is specific to a user, each user that runs TIPP needs to execute the last step.